 How do you know if you are reaching flow?

-Here is how flow feels like:
+Here is what flow feels like:

-- Total immersion: during flow you don’t even realize what’s happening around you
+- Total immersion: during flow, you don’t even realize what’s happening around you

 - Focus and concentration: you are fully focused on your task